Storyblok Raises $80M Series C - Read News

 With Storyblok you're able to build such a structure with reusable and nestable components.
 Using the blocks field type you are able to add the exact behavior as you would edit the JSON directly, but in an easy to use interface.
 After adding the content in the interface you're able to consume our Content Delivery API.
 You can try it yourself and exchange the static content by loading content from our API.

-Section titled Codesandbox example Codesandbox example
+Codesandbox example

 Open our codesandbox example in a new Tab.